Improves overall sleep & helps with jet lag

 Zhdanova IV, Wurtman RJ, Lynch HJ, Ives JR, Dollins AB, Morabito C, Matheson JK, Schomer DL

 We previously observed that low oral doses of melatonin given at noon increase blood melatonin concentrations to those normally occurring nocturnally and facilitate sleep onset, as assessed using and involuntary muscle relaxation test.
 In this study we examined the induction of polysomnographically recorded sleep by similar doses given later in the evening, close to the times of endogenous melatonin release and habitual sleep onset.
 Volunteers received the hormone (oral doses of 0.3 or 1.0 mg) or placebo at 6, 8, or 9 PM.
 Latencies to sleep onset, to stage 2 sleep, and to rapid eye movement (REM) sleep were measured polysomnographically.
 Either dose given at any of the three time points decreased sleep onset latency and latency to stage 2 sleep.
 Melatonin did not suppress REM sleep or delay its onset.
 Most volunteers could clearly distinguish between the effects of melatonin and those of placebo when the hormone was tested at 6 or 8 PM.
 Neither melatonin dose induced “hangover” effects, as assessed with mood and performance tests administered on the morning after treatment.
-These data provide new evidence that nocturnal melatonin secretion may be involved in physiologic sleep onset and that exogenous melatonin may be useful in treating insomnia.
+These data provide new evidence that nocturnal melatonin secretion may be involved in physiologic sleep onset and that exogenous melationin may be useful in treating insomnia.